Elijer/takehome_1/Backend/Response.md

 Oof, well first off I would make a backup of that daily batch file basically anywhere off of that server so we have it when it *does* go down.

+My second course of action is to let everyone know, so we can determine how urgent this is - all hands on deck, or something someone can do in a couple days, etc?
+It sounds like it may be particularly urgent ESPECIALLY because Flagler probably has to log compliance data, but that's really what is important to figure out before proceeding - we have to answer the question, what do we need logs for?
+Here are some guesses:
+- compliance
+- general debugging
+- disaster prevention, response, and early warnings
+- throughput / rightsizing auditing
+- security alerts
+- tech debt prevention and delegation

 I think first off it would be good to see if we can set up Fluentd or Logstash in the meantime.
 This
 - gives us logs quickly
 - gives us a logging solution to compare an idea solution to.